 Kurt also has experience coaching adult teams in various classes focusing on building team cohesion, boat handling, and tactical skills.

 One of the most rewarding things for Kurt is witnessing the growth in confidence and independence as sailors progress through our program.
 Email Kurt

 Chuck Nevel - Dockmaster and Keelboat Director

 Chuck joined the Columbia team in May of 2018.
 He started sailing with his dad when he was a kid in Wilmette, IL.
-Chuck attended Florida Institute of Technology and has a BA/BS in Economics.
-Chuck has coached at Sheridan Shore Sailing School, Chicago Yacht Club and previously at Columbia Yacht Club.
-Chuck is a US Sailing Level 1, Basic Keelboat, and Powerboat Instructor.
-Chuck is a Certified Reach Educator and CPR/First Aid Trainer.
+He attended the Florida Institute of Technology and has a BA/BS in Economics.
+Chuck has coached at Sheridan Shore Sailing School, Chicago Yacht Club, and previously at Columbia Yacht Club.
+He is a US Sailing Level 1, Basic Keelboat, and Powerboat Instructor.
+He is also a Certified Reach Educator and CPR/First Aid Trainer.
 Chuck hopes to help youth and adults find enjoyment in and develop a passion for the sport of sailing.
-Email Chuck

 The Columbia Sailing School fleet consists of the following:

 6 Colgate 26's